firebolt-db/firebolt-python-sdk/docsrc/Connecting_and_queries.rst

 Server-side synchronous command and query examples
 ============================

 This section includes Python examples of various SQL commands and queries.
-For running queries in server-side asynchronous mode see :ref:`server-side asynchronous query execution`.

 Inserting and selecting data